TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrcxpubprefixesnotconfforpeeringdiag.md

     cloudEnvironments="public"
  />
 # Microsoft Azure is unable to detect the Peering prefixes intended to be advertised to Microsoft
+Peering is an agreement to interconnect and exchange routing information.
 A peering prefix is part of a BGP route used to advertise network reachability.
+When a peering session cannot be established, routing information cannot be exchanged and data cannot transit the connection.

 ## **Recommended steps**
 We recommend that you recreate the peering and specify which public prefixes you intend to advertise to Microsoft. <br>